-Everyone is very afraid of death, worried about how many years they will live.
+Everyone is very afraid of death, very worried about how many years they will live.
 Medical care seems to be another major concern.
 But no one seems to realize the unhealthy, miserable conditions in which we live in present world.
 People barely admit something is wrong in our ways, but they don't seem to be willing to change or give up any of those habits (most of them vices) that have led to the circumstances in which we live today.